SPHEREx: History

 The SPHEREx proposal was submitted to NASA on 19 December 2014, and it was selected for further conceptual development (Phase A) on 30 July 2015 for the Small Explorer program (SMEX).
 The detailed concept study report was submitted to NASA on 19 July 2016, but it was not selected for SMEX.
 An enhanced version of SPHEREx was submitted on 15 December 2016 as a Medium-Class Explorer (MIDEX), and it was selected as a finalist in August 2017, along two other competing missions: Arcus, and Fast Infrared Exoplanet Spectroscopy Survey Explorer (FINESSE).
 Each team received US$2 million to refine their mission concepts over nine-months.

-SPHEREx was selected as the winner in February 2019, and the mission was approved to proceed with construction and launch.
-Medium-Class Explorer mission costs are capped at US$250 million, not including the launch vehicle.
-As of April 2020, the preliminary total cost of the mission is approximately US$395 million to US$427 million.
-The 2020 estimates include the costs of the launch vehicle and NASA reserves that are not part of the cost cap.